Xeeynamo/KingdomSaveEditor/README.md

 This software is **free and open-source**, and every contribution is more than welcome!

 If you want to add missing names, improve it or add new offsets, just clone the repository, do your change, test if it does work and create a pull request: we will review your change (no needs to be scared here) and we will merge it to this repo!
 Do not be shy on contribute, even for the smallest thing 😃

-### Issues or feature requests

-For every issue or feature request, please refer to [the issue page on GitHub](https://github.com/Xeeynamo/KH3SaveEditor/issues).
-Be as detailed as possible when creating an issue as it will help me to dig into the problem.

 ### Build guide